Satellite sensing into agricultural practices: Phase A – ANZ’s Cal/Val campaigns of satellite, airborne and ground GNSS sensing of soil moisture

 Project Team: Prof. Delwyn Moller (Project lead, University of Auckland) Prof. Matthew Wilson (GRI) Wider team: Xiaoyou Lin, Mike Laverick and Chris Seal (University of Auckland), Wayne Thomas (Air New Zealand), Chris Ruf and Steven Musko (University of Michigan), Andrew O’Brien (Ohio State University), Scott Gleason (UCAR), and others.
 Funding MBIE Catalyst fund and NASA […]

-Biological Heritage Challenge: Eco-Index Programme
+Biological Heritage Challenge: Eco-Index Programme: Sub project: The Ecosystem Detector

-Research teamDr Kiri Joy Wallace (University of Waikato)Dr John Reid (J D Reid LTD)Ngāti Pikiao (Tainu and Ngai Tahu Research Centre, University of Canterbury)Nathaniel Calhoun (Code Innovation)Kevan Cote (Moose Engineering & Design)Karen Denyer (Papawera Consulting Ltd)Saif Khan (GRI) Length of Project: 2022-2024 FundingNew Zealand National Science Challenge Project summary The Eco-index programme is funded through […]
+Research teamDr Kiri Joy Wallace (University of Waikato)Dr John Reid (J D Reid LTD)Matthew Wilson (University of Canterbury)Ngāti Pikiao (Tainu and Ngai Tahu Research Centre, University of Canterbury)Nathaniel Calhoun (Code Innovation)Kevan Cote (Moose Engineering & Design)Karen Denyer (Papawera Consulting Ltd)Saif Khan (University of Canterbury) Length of Project: 2022-2024 FundingNew Zealand National Science Challenge Eco-index Research […]

 Modelling large-scale predator control measures: Cape-to-City project